progmaticltd/homebox/README.md

 __Notes:__

-- The initial creation of DNS records for certificate generation should take some time, I am working on a solution.
+- The initial creation of DNS records for certificate generation should take some time.
 - DNS automatic update is actually limited to Gandi, but it should be easy to add more.
 - Once the script has been run, the backup folder contains your certificates and DKIM public keys.
 If you are rebuilding your server from scratch, the same certificates and keys will be used.
+- This is a work in progress and a project I am maintaining on my spare time.
+Although I am trying to be very careful, there might be some errors.
+In this case, just fill a bug report, or take part.
+- I am privileging stability over features.
+The master branch should stay stable for production.

+__TODO__:

+I am planning to add / test the following features, in *almost* no particular order:

+- Automatic LUKS setup for the ISO image installer.
+- Automatic configuration for Outlook (Thunderbird is done)
+- Add a caldav / carddav server (Any that works with LDAP authentication)
+- Add a jabber server (Any that works with LDAP authentication)
+- DMARC: Records publication and DMARC implementation.
+- Add optional components (e.g. [Gogs](https://gogs.io/), [openvpn](https://openvpn.net/), [Syncthing](https://syncthing.net/), etc)
+- Test other mail systems, like Cyrus, Sogo, etc.